SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Focus 'Secure Interests in Africa' now grants benefits immediately instead of requiring event decisions
  - Focus 'Secure Interests in Africa' now has anti-exploit checks for state control

+#### Manchukuo
+ - States transfered by 'Return of The Qing' focus/events no longer retain Pan-Asian Integration state modifiers

 ### 3.13.1 "Holy crap lois, that's a dlc"

 #### General